greydanus/greydanus.github.io/steinbeck.md

 On this page you will find three excerpts taken from _East of Eden_ (1952) by John Steinbeck.
 The focus of the novel is on questions of good and evil, free will, humans, and their relationships with one another.

 Steinbeck is notable in that he approaches such themes with the utmost circumspection.
 Coming at them gently, through metaphor, symbol, and dialogue, he is able to convey nuanced emotions that one could not otherwise. _East of Eden_ is perhaps the best example of how he does this, but you can see him learning how to do it in other books.
-At the beginning _Cannery Row_ (1945), he writes,
+At the beginning of _Cannery Row_ (1945), he writes,

 _"How can the poem and the stink and the grating noise -- the quality of light, the tone, the habit and the dream -- be set down alive?
 When you collect marine animals there are certain flat worms so delicate that they are almost impossible to capture whole, for they break and tatter under the touch.
 You must let them ooze and crawl of their own will onto a knife blade and then lift them gently into your bottle of sea water.
 And perhaps that might be the way to write this book -- to open a page and to let the stories crawl in by themselves"_